Networking in Managed Kubernetes

 Public IPs

-Your Managed Kubernetes cluster was originally delivered with 2 public IPv4 addresses.
+Your managed Kubernetes cluster was originally delivered with 2 public IPv4 addresses.

-The first IP is used on port 6443 for the Kubernetes API (in our example: ctodev.mk.ms-cloud-temple.com:6443).
+The 1st IP is used on port 6443 for the Kubernetes API (in our example ctodev.mk.ms-cloud-temple.com:6443)

 If you wish to modify the firewall rules (add/remove allowed IPs), you must submit a support request.